Helium6CRES/rocks_analysis_pipeline/README.md

 	* I don't like the way this is organized rn.
 I would be nice to build it into a class the way the post processing is.
 	* The copies of the .yaml isn't getting deleted rn.
 FIXED (I think, need to verify)
 * run_post_processing.py
+	* Indexing of the root_files df is still off.
 	* Fix indexing of events and tracks df.
 	* Why are there these random (clearly unphysical) events that cross the whole second of data?
 Need a cut to deal with this.
 	* Add the clean-up settings to the list of arguments?
 	* Are the files with no tracks or events being dealt with intelligently?
 	* Check to see if an experiment with this name exists.
+	* Organize all of the files in the class so that it's clear which ones are used where.
+Organize by stage.
 * results.py
 	* Check to make sure this works on other people's machines.
 	* Add the visualization tool into the class that shows the different relationships between variables (in demo nb rn.)

+## Testing this on 100 files:

+* All but one file worked the first time through katydid, the clean-up didn't help.
+The file must have a weirdness
+	* Weird file: Freq_data_2022-08-18-06-29-23_010.root
+* Now running the post processing.
+This meant submitting 100 jobs.